kreulenk/vending-machine-website/README.md

 ### Backend Express Server
 1. Open a new terminal window.
-2. Navigate to the backend directory of this project.
+2. Navigate to the ./backend directory of this project.
 3. Run `npm install` to install all of the dependencies.
 4. Run node server.js to launch the express server.

 ### Frontend Angular Server
 1. Open a new terminal window
-2. Navigate to the frontend directory of this project.
+2. Navigate to the ./frontend directory of this project.
 3. Run `npm install` to install all of the dependencies.
 4. Run `npm run start` to launch the angular development server.
 5. Navigate to `http://localhost:4200/`.